-Nintendo Switch Pro Controller vs HORIPAD: Which should you buy in 2018?
+HORIPAD for Nintendo Switch simply can't match the official Pro Controller

 It's not worth skimping when it comes to a new controller

 Quality and comfort alone would be enough to make the Nintendo Switch Pro Controller a winner.
-That it doesn't sacrifice some of the Switch's best features makes it a no-brainer.
+The fact that it also enables some of the Switch's best features makes the choice a no-brainer.

 Budget Friendly